Spin42/lk2nd/Documentation/building.md

 #### `UMS_ENABLE=` - Enable USB Mass Storage mode

-By setting this option to 1, lk2nd will include UMS (USB Mass Storage) support and show a countdown during boot allowing entry into mass storage mode.
+By setting this option to 1, lk2nd will include UMS (USB Mass Storage) support.
+When enabled, lk2nd shows a short countdown during early boot; pressing any key now opens the fastboot menu on the serial console where you can select "USB Storage" to enter Mass Storage mode.

 ```
 $ make TOOLCHAIN_PREFIX=arm-none-eabi- UMS_ENABLE=1 lk2nd-msmXXXX
 ```

 When enabled, lk2nd will display a 3-second countdown during boot.
-Press any key during the countdown to enter UMS mode, which exposes the userdata partition as a USB mass storage device for direct access from a PC.
+Press any key during the countdown to open the serial fastboot menu.
+From there, choose "USB Storage" to expose the configured partition as a USB mass storage device for direct access from a PC.

 #### `UMS_COUNTDOWN_SECONDS=` - Set UMS countdown duration